jurriaan/Arduino-PowerFunctions/README.md

 ## Standalone Compile (optional)
 The [Arduino Makefile project](https://github.com/sudar/Arduino-Makefile) is used for standalone compile of examples.
-Refer to arduino-makefile/Arduino.mk for instructions on how to configure it. use make help to get a list of commands.
+Refer to arduino-makefile/Arduino.mk for instructions on how to configure it.
+Under windows, try to define a user variable like `setx ARDUINO_DIR  C:/Arduino`

+Then to get a list of supported command issue

+`make help`